Migrating from v0.7

 Legacy environment variables

-Section titled “Legacy environment variables”If your v0.7 compose file includes CHANNELS_DVR_HOST or CHANNELS_DVR_PORT, ChannelWatch v1.0 will:
+Section titled “Legacy environment variables”If your v0.7 compose file still includes CHANNELS_DVR_HOST or CHANNELS_DVR_PORT, remove them during the upgrade and verify the DVR connection through the web UI after the container starts.

 - Stop the ChannelWatch container.